livewire/livewire/docs/loading.md

 </form>
 ```

-The "Checking availibility..." message will show when the server is updated with the new username as the user types into the input field.
+The "Checking availability..." message will show when the server is updated with the new username as the user types into the input field.

 ## Customizing CSS display property